bordam/bordam/README.md

 # Hi everyone!

-I'm a High School student from Milan, Italy and I'm passionate about FOSS.
+I'm a High School student from Milan and I'm passionate about FOSS.
 In particular, I'm a fan of the 👣GNOME desktop.

 I can't code so, as a member of The Community, I try to do by part in other ways.